-6. Program timeline: Typically, participants are in the program for a year or more.
-There is a collaborative thought to work towards reducing the amount of time in the program.
-7. Reporting data/outcomes: Pre- and post-program participation assessment: Pre-program assessment: Probation Department and District Attorney's office review file for eligibility.
-If the participant is eligible for JRC, then the Health Care Agency (HCA) performs a detailed assessment to determine suitability.
-Post-program participant assessment is typically measured by no new court filings, i.e., a lack of recidivism.
-Tracking improvement of protective factors (i.e. factors that may mitigate or reduce problematic behavior): Treating clinicians meet with the participants on a weekly basis and assess the participant's progress and/or challenges.
-The clinician will recommend modifications to the treatment plan as needed.
-The entire JRC team will discuss the participant's case and attempt to address those issues that pose a challenge to the youth, e.g., abstinence, education, employment, placement, etc. The judge hears from the entire team to determine how to best address the current challenges/barriers to successful compliance in the program.
+6. Program timeline:

+Typically, participants are in the program for a year or more.
+There is a collaborative thought to work towards reducing the

+amount of time in the program.

+7. Reporting data/outcomes:

+Pre- and post-progra m participation assessment: eligible for JRC, then ment: Probation Department and District Attorney's office review file for eligibility.
+If the participant is the Health Care Agency (HCA) performs a detailed assessment to determine suitability.
+Deant assessment is typically measured by no new court filings, i.e., a lack of recidivism.
+Tracking improveme nt of protective factors (i.e. factors that may mitigate or reduce problematic behavior): clinician will recomme case and attempt to a placement, etc. The eet with the participants on a weekly basis and assess the participant's progress and/or challenges.
+The end modifications to the treatment plan as needed.
+The entire JRC team will discuss the participant's address those issues that pose a challenge to the youth, e.g., abstinence, education, employment, judge hears from the entire team to determine how to best address the current challenges/barriers to be in the program.
 The entire JRC team attempts to employ best practices throughout the program.

-8. Reporting period (M lark all that apply):

-☐ Quarterly ☐ Bi-annually ☐ Yearly ☐ Other (please specify):
+Tracking the amount and influence of any training that was provided (i.e. measure expected outcomes of training to measurable returns): Unknown Reporting period (Mark c all that apply): ☐ Quarterly ☐ Yearly ☐ Bi-annually ☐ Other (please specify): NOTES:

-NOTES: